pvs-praneeth/snagotp/README.md

 git clone https://github.com/pvs-praneeth/snagotp.git
 cd snagotp

+# Navigate to the component you want to work on
+cd android/   # For Android app
+# or
+cd website/   # For web application

-# Build and install instructions will be added here
+# Build and install instructions will be added in each component's README
 ```

 ## Why SnagOTP?

 SnagOTP is designed for users who value:

 - **Speed**: No more manual OTP copying from messages
 - **Convenience**: Automatic clipboard integration for seamless pasting
 - **Transparency**: Open-source code that you can audit and trust